Trading with the Enemy Act of 1917: Italy

-Italy was an axis power until Italy was invaded and Mussolini's government deposed.
+Italy was an Axis power until Italy was invaded and Mussolini's government deposed.
 Italy was sanctioned in 1941.
 Sanctions were lifted in 1943 after the allies installed a friendly government and it switched sides.
 Italy accepted an agreement to return expropriated American property and accept claims for war damages so it was allowed to reclaim its seized property.

 Japan

 In 1940 US President Franklin D. Roosevelt sanctioned Japan to punish it for invading China and French Indochina under the Export Control Act.
 In 1941, Roosevelt imposed sanctions under TWEA.
 Some claim that this was the reason for the attack on Pearl Harbor later in 1941.
 Sanctions were lifted in 1946.
 Japan was widely unpopular for the surprise attack on Pearl Harbor.
-Because Japan was the reason for the United States entering World War II, and due to the fact many Americans wanted to stay out of European wars during both wartime periods, Japanese assets that the Japanese acquired before 1946 were confiscated and sold.
+Because Japan was the reason for the United States entering WWII, and because many Americans wanted to stay out of European wars during both wartime periods, Japanese assets that the Japanese acquired before 1946 were confiscated and divested.
+The War Claims Act of 1948 distributed the vested property if a claim could be established.

 Latvia

 Latvia was listed in 1940, to prevent its assets from being used by the invading Nazi Germany, and was delisted in 1946.
-Latvian assets were held until the government of Latvia agreed to return assets its German installed occupation government expropriated during WW2.
+Latvian assets were held until the government of Latvia agreed to return assets its German-installed occupation government expropriated during WWII.
 These restrictions were lifted sometime between 1964 and 1967 after an agreement was reached.

 Liechtenstein

 Liechtenstein was listed in 1941.
-Liechtenstein was perceived to be on Germany's side by some allies even though it remained neutral.
+Liechtenstein was perceived by some allies to be on Germany's side, even though it remained neutral.
 Liechtenstein was delisted in 1946.

 Lithuania

 Lithuania was listed in 1940, to prevent assets from being used by the invading Nazi Germany, and was delisted in 1946.
-Lithuanian assets were held until the government of Lithuania agreed to return assets its German installed occupation government expropriated during WW2.
+Lithuanian assets were held until the government of Lithuania agreed to return assets its German-installed occupation government expropriated during WWII.
 These restrictions were lifted sometime between 1964 and 1967 after an agreement was reached.